 Teaching Kids to Wash Their Hands

 How can you get your kids into the handwashing habit?
-We’ve got a few tips for you
+Here are a few tips for you

 Share how handwashing helps